-In the previous section we proposed the commutator-free Magnus expansion.
+In the previous section we proposed the Magnus expansion with simplified commutators.
 The next step consists in numerically approximating the exponential of this expansion (1.5), which is a challenging problem itself.
-We will show how Lanczos iterations can be much cheaper when combined with the commutator-free versions of the Magnus expansion.
+We will show how Lanczos iterations can be much cheaper when combined with the proposed versions of the Magnus expansion.
 In this section we present some details of implementation and highlight some crucial features of our schemes.